mohas95/kiichigoFirmware/README.md

     - Bugs to address:
         - STOP commands after interrupt is hit
         - Reduction of any clogging of busy event loop

+## Todo
+- Off load step generation and timing to PIO state machinges rather than hardware timer on the CPU.